shays10/jvmworkshop/README.md

 7. Kill the app.

-8. Let's try to simulate faster what will happen overtime.
+8. Let's try to simulate faster what will happen over time.
 Let's increase the rate of requests (by simply looping infinitely) while decreasing the heap size.
 Run `./fast_run.sh` - It will do that for you.
 Let it run until it crashes.